leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 $ \\{ \varphi(b) / b : b \in K^\* \\}$
 of the nonzero elements
 $K^\*$ ?
-Also, the cosests of this subgroup in $K^*$ are precisely in bijection with the isocrystals of dimension 1, so what is a complete set of representatives of the cosets?
+Also, the cosets of this subgroup in $K^*$ are precisely in bijection with the isocrystals of dimension 1, so what is a complete set of representatives of the cosets?

 At this point, we found a [2011 MathOverflow post](https://mathoverflow.net/questions/62468/about-frobenius-of-witt-vectors) from a drive-by pseudonym asking precisely this reformulated question.  ["Asker"](https://mathoverflow.net/users/14572/asker), you gave no motivation for this rather specific and technical question ... we're still wondering whether you came up with it by the same route that we did!